cokelid/ChocoButler/README.md

 ## Screenshots

-On detecting outdated packages, an alert pop-up is shown, and the Chocolatey icon in the system tray (notification area) turns red:
+On detecting outdated packages, an alert pop-up is shown, and the ChocoButler icon in the system tray (notification area) turns red:

 ![Outdated package pop-up](./img/screenshot-01-alert.png?raw=true)